 As of this writing, the Obama Care Plan is still being fought over.
 This plan would give everybody in the US health care, and those who chose to not buy their own private plan- would then have the "insurance dollars" taken out of their tax returns/refund at the end of the year.
 However, hard lining Republicans say this is unacceptable, and will be fighting it for a long time.
-The reality is that many Hospitals are doing upwards of 300 Million dollars in Charity health care work, which is a trend that cannot continue, or our medical system would turn into a third world system.
-It is unfortunate, because in many ways the concept is highly logical.
+The reality is that many Hospitals are doing upwards of 300 Million dollars in Charity health care work, which is a trend that cannot continue.
+It is unfortunate, because in many ways the concept seems highly logical.
 Until the situation is settled, it would behoove you to have health insurance.
 If you do not have insurance, and you have an issue like a broken arm, the cost of the health care is currently so extremely expensive that it would most likely bankrupt you.
 While it may be \$50 to \$100 a month you think you can avoid paying, this is extremely foolish considering the \$100 a month could save you from having a medical bill of \$100,000.00 for a very serious problem.
 Really, it should not be an option to opt out of paying insurance.
 Health insurance is probably the most underrated issues, yet one of the most important facets of your financial future.